anandabilal/Ollibraria/README.md

 2. Open the [Ollibraria.sln](Ollibraria.sln) in Visual Studio.
 3. Open [Login.aspx](Ollibraria/View/Login.aspx) in Visual Studio's editor and run the program.

-# Entity Relationship Diagram for Ollibraria's Database
+# Class Diagram for Ollibraria's Database
 ![](pic/0database.jpg)

 Entitiy Relationship Diagram (ERD) for the Ollibraria's application database.
 Which shows how each model interact with one another and what values they store inside of them.